lizetpena/VSCode_AngularSPA_AAD/README.md

 ### Step 4:  Configure the sample to use your Azure Active Directory tenant

-1. Open the solution in Visual Studio 2013.
+1. Open the solution in VSCode.
 2. Open the `web.config` file.
 3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
 4. Find the app key `ida:Audience` and replace the value with the Application ID from the Azure portal.